-This podcast episode for PRI's World of Words explores the fascinating Canadian French/English mash-up called Chiac, which produces gems like "J'ai backé mon car dans le driveway."
-The World/World of Words, March 2016.
+This podcast episode for PRI's World in Words explores the fascinating Canadian French/English mash-up called Chiac, which produces gems like "J'ai backé mon car dans le driveway."
+The World in Words, March 2016.

 Liberté and Securité.
 This episode reported for the Panoply podcast Life of the Law explored the complicated interplay of civil liberties and anti-terror laws in France.
 It follows a man held under house arrest for over two months after the Paris attacks of 2015.

 PRINT AND WEB CLIPS